niilante/FFCK/docs/FAQ/FAQ.md

 Telemetry itself is not a privacy problem, Mozilla made sure that its annonymized and doesn't expose any "private" information such as your browsing behvior but I think the overall _benefit_ is not existend since most bugs are been manually submitted via bug tracker, reddit & co and it causes a _lot of traffic_ (which we want to avoid).

-### Does any of these tweaks really increase my security and how can I check it?
+## Does any of these tweaks really increase my security and how can I check it?

 There are [bunch of websites which testing specific API's](https://github.com/CHEF-KOCH/Online-Privacy-Test-Resource-List), but it's questionable if you need "several about:config tweaks".
 I do believe that critical security things need to be fixed in the Mozilla Browser source code and not via any 'tweaks' or configurations.
 E.g when you never enabled JavaScript in the first place or visit page x, which might abuses privileges or other API's, you might never be affected because certain attacks are based on well-known "internet problems" (JavaScript, fingerprinting etc).
 Migrating those possible attacks are fine, however inspecting websites via debugger is better.
 Ask the website owner to "fix" it or mention possible alternatives, most webmasters are still not aware of more private alternatives which they could have been used to "harden" their website.

-### Which telemetry is disabled by default in user.js?
+## Which Telemetry is disabled via user.js?

 - All Normandy and Shield Studies are disabled.
 - ALl Health reporting features are turned off